VDI vs RDS for Accounting Firms (2025 Guide: Cost, Security & Compliance)

 vdi vs rds difference explained by OneUp Networks

-What Are VDI and RDS?
+What Are VDI and RDS in Accounting?

 Virtual Desktop Infrastructure (VDI):